Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Pleasing Mommy Freya
 Turns out it's not very difficult to please Freya as long as we follow her Amazon whishlist of warriors.
 I personally never had to take into account the technical gain/loss of points from sending Artifacts or not to Odin.
-You can even get her to be impressed by sending a single warrior, but if you want to make sure you could send two at the same times.
+You can even get her to be impressed by sending a single warrior, but if you want to make sure you could send two at the same time.
 If you are not sure, don't hesitate to save beforehand and try something else in case of failure.
-Make sure whoever you send is fully equipped to make sure he doesn't die during the transfer.
-You also can buy in the Divine Item menu some misc equitable that boost skills or even grant skills not otherwise accessible like Swimmer or Negociator.
+Make sure whoever you send is fully equipped so they don't die during transfer.
+You also can buy in the Divine Item menu some misc equipable that boost skills or even grant skills not otherwise accessible like Swimmer or Negociator.

 ![](https://media.retroachievements.org/Badge/153453.png) [Diligent Goddess I (5)](https://retroachievements.org/achievement/108398)
 _Have Freya satisfied with your progress during Sacred Phase 1-2_